manninglucas/config/README.md

 # conifg
-My configuration files
+My configuration files.
+This repository is a backup of my config files.
+It is mainly to ease transition between computers and reduce setup times.

-## Current setup
+## Current tech
-- 2011 13in Macbook Pro
+- OSX El Capitan for OS
 - iTerm2 for Terminal
 - MacVim for editor
 - Fish for shell
+- Homebrew for packages

 ## Colors
 - Solarlized Dark for iTerm